fbpx

 With a career spanning more than 23 years, O’Neill has managed nonprofit organizations that serve elders in various stages of life.
 He served as president/CEO of a retirement community in Spokane and as the administrator of a faith-based nursing home in Tacoma.
 He also held board positions with several eldercare industry groups and has been called upon to speak as an expert witness.

-Just last month, beside the new adult day health and the skilled nursing of CHCC, rehabilitative and physical therapy services are offered in Lynden.
+Just last month, beside the new adult day health and the skilled health care of CHCC, rehabilitative and physical therapy services are offered in Lynden.
 The Northwest Adult Day Health & Wellness Center started up in a new building as part of the network of care on the north Lynden campus.

 When asked why he decided to accept the new position and relocate to Lynden, O’Neill said, “Our decision was based on two things: the opportunity to help a respected organization and the quality of life Whatcom County has to offer.